According to

 Below I've decide what needs to get cut out and have started hacking.

-Below, I've kind of traced out the overs and unders with the chisel just in case I make a mistake.
+Below, I've kind of traced out the overs and

 It's difficult to tell but I've deepened the sketchy lines to make the design pop out.